 The first step is to go on ssa.gov and access your Social Security record.
 Take a look and make sure the information on your employment history is correct well before you apply for Social Security, because the amount of benefit you receive is determined by your employment history.

-Next, make use of the calculators on the ssa.gov website, or talk to your financial adviser, to determine when you should start taking Social Security.
+Next, make use of the calculators on the ssa.gov website, or talk to your financial professional, to determine when you should start taking Social Security.
 A lot of people start at age 62 simply because it’s available, but that’s not always the best strategy.
 The longer you postpone taking Social Security, the more the benefit grows, up to eight percent a year more until it maxes out at age 70.
 This is important, because once you start getting Social Security, your payment does not increase other than periodic cost of living adjustments.

 2. Create a Long-term Care Plan